-- (1) Application for PLAR should normally be completed before course enrolment and before the beginning of classes.
-There may be specific times when PLAR challenges are available. - (2) PLAR applicants are subject to Canadian University Dubai Student Code of Conduct, including Academic Integrity Policies throughout the whole process.
+- 1. Application for PLAR should normally be completed at least 3 weeks before course enrolment.
+There may be specific times when PLAR challenges are available. - 2.
+PLAR applicants are subject to the Canadian University Dubai Student Code of Conduct, including Academic Integrity Policies throughout the whole process.